Clarkston mayor drops out of Georgia Senate race to run for DeKalb County Commission

 Fundraising shortfalls in his Senate campaign played a role in his decision to drop out of the race, Terry said in a letter posted to his Facebook page.

 “The old saying that it takes coal to run a train, but it takes gold to run a campaign is truer in this age of politics than ever before,” he said in the post.
 “And while the thousands of you who have pitched in has made a huge difference, it is time to look in a different direction and focus on the ways I can take the lessons I learned across the state and apply them in my home county,” Terry said.

 Several big-name Democrats remain in the race to have a chance to take on Perdue.
-They include Sarah Riggs Amico, business executive and former Democratic nominee for Lieutenant Governor of Georgia; former 6th Congressional District candidate Jon Ossoff; and former Columbus Mayor Teresa Tomlinson.
+They include Sarah Riggs Amico, business executive and former Democratic nominee for lieutenant governor; former 6th Congressional District candidate Jon Ossoff; and former Columbus Mayor Teresa Tomlinson.

 Terry said he also wanted to contribute to “building Georgia’s progressive statewide grassroots network” by stepping down from the Senate race.